garethltm/obsibrain/INFOSYS222 - Database Systems/Relationship.md

 ![[Pasted image 20231015234809.png]]
 > M & N properties is to show that it is a many-to-many relationship, the 2 numbers don’t have to be equal;

+>	#Example
->	#a person owns 5 properties, the property must be owned by 5 people
+>	a person owns 5 properties, the property must be owned by 5 people

 ## Relationship Symbols
 ![[Pasted image 20231015235410.png]]